zeruniverse/CryptoStego/README.md

   + returned string is the message retrieved.
 It might be some meaningless characters on error.

 ##Compression Robustness for fast Fourier mode
+**Result below is from v1.0 with parameters similar to mode 3 in v1.3. v1.3 should give a better result thanks to algorithm improvement.
+In v1.3, level 1 already has resistance to compression ratio 0.1**
 ###Raw image and data
 Image before steganography (268KB in PNG format):
 ![dandelionclock](https://cloud.githubusercontent.com/assets/4648756/15265727/6b29773e-1941-11e6-9245-3275ff0afcf2.jpg)